 - No signup bonus

-- 5 transactions per cycle requirement: To earn points, you will need to make 5 or more transactions (of any amount) per statement cycle.
+- 5 transactions per cycle requirement: (UPDATE: they've added a tracker in the app!
+YAY!)
+To earn points, you will need to make 5 or more transactions (of any amount) per statement cycle.
 This is annoying but could be better if it is on a calendar month cycle instead, or better if the app can reflect the number of transactions you've made already this month.

 - 5/24 slot: This card adds to Chase 5/24, so if you haven't gotten your Chase cards yet, you may consider prioritizing those first.